 - Everyday use (liner)

-The Outdoor Research Versaliner gloves are much lighter and less insulated than other gloves in this review.
+The Outdoor Research Versaliner Sensor gloves are much lighter and less insulated than other gloves in this review.
 Therefore, they are best for hiking in spring and fall.
 The gloves consist of two elements – the liner and a waterproof/breathable shell.
-The liner is made of fleece and thus provides warmth and wicks the moisture away from the skin.
-It also has silicone grip pads on the palm, a glove clip, pull loop and a zippered pocket.
+The liner is made of fleece and thus provides warmth while wicking moisture away from the skin.
+It also has a special Touch-Screen fleece thumb and index fingertip, anti-slip silicone pads on the palm, a glove clip, pull loop and a zippered pocket.
 Inside the zippered pocket there is room for the waterproof shell which can be worn over the liner in case of bad weather.
 The shell is made of the wind-resistant and waterproof Pertex Shield fabric.
-The Outdoor Research Versaliner gloves are a great option for recreational hikers and mountaineers who want to keep their hands warm in spring and fall.
+The Outdoor Research Versaliner Sensor gloves are a great option for recreational hikers and mountaineers who want to keep their hands warm in spring and fall.